-pub struct CallBuilder<T, P, D, N: Network = Ethereum> {
+pub struct CallBuilder<P, D, N: Network = Ethereum> {

 pub provider: P,